yaochu21/bookstack-process/README.md

 # bookstack-process
-A data processing pipeline to scrape web article and format it for bookstack.
-Deployed with project bookstack-submit.
+A backend data processing pipeline to scrape and format web articles for bookstack.
+Deployed with frontend project [bookstack-submit](https://github.com/yaochu21/bookstack-submit).